laura-str/Portfolio/Cohort Analysis/README.md

 * Marketing expenses statistics

 **The Tasks:**
-* How people use the product
+* How do people use the product?
-* When they start to buy
+* When do they start to buy?
-* How much money each customer brings
+* How much money does each customer bring?
-* When they pay off
+* When do customers pay off?

+To answer these questions I had to sort users into cohorts, for example by the month they first visited or the time that passed between their first visit and their first purchase.

 ~~~~python
 # defining a function that will add cohort name by conversion period